 I help with enquiries about our services.
 I enjoy that every day is different, and I love our team.
 Being disabled, I am passionate about giving disabled people the help and support they deserve.
 I feel that it’s important that disabled people have a voice and that they are given equal opportunity.
-Prior to DAP, I did lots of volunteering with charities.
 My biggest obstacles come from being a wheelchair user, but I’ve adapted by staying positive and enjoying life.
 Everyone at DAP is so kind, friendly and caring.
 We are like family – nothing is ever too much trouble.
 In my spare time I love going on holiday, listening to music, the cinema, shopping, eating out and being pampered.

 My work includes helping clients to fill in forms, work related claims and benefit appeals.
 I believe in and follow the social model of disability whereby people with impairments are ‘disabled’ by the barriers operating in society that exclude and discriminate against them.
 These barriers can be removed, minimised, or countered by other forms of support.
-I enjoy mediating and helping to resolve issues and supporting people to become involved in the local community, get training, access work, and find adaptations that allow them to live better lives.
+I enjoy mediating, helping to resolve issues and supporting people to become involved in the local community.
 I often describe myself as a terrier on a trouser leg, as I never give up on helping clients get the best outcome.

 Elinor Tugwell – Senior Caseworker